wp-plugins/rss-import/readme.txt

 == Screenshots ==
 1. Widget support

-== Upgrade Notice ==
-See the Changelog for information about the changes on the different version.
-Normaly is an update usefull.

 == Changelog ==
 = v4.4.12 (04/02/2012) =
 * Bugfix: restored RSSImport QuickTag for Wordpress 3.3 and later